 3. Finally, the Read/Write Files from Disk node saves the .db file locally.

-Run this part manually just once.
+Run this part manually only once.

 The lower part of the workflow is a bit more complex, let’s take a closer look at how it works.